KokiSecurityLab/Space-Cyber-Police-Concept/Technical_Paper_Space_003.md

-# Koki's Technical Paper: Space Cyber Defense Series #003
+# Koki's Technical Paper : Space Cyber Defense Series #003

-## The Eternal Guardian: Protecting the Solar Supply Chain in Orbit
+## The Eternal Guardian : Protecting the Solar Supply Chain in Orbit

 ### Summary Digest
 In the vacuum of space, energy is the vital pulse that sustains orbital intelligence.
 As hardware deteriorates rapidly under extreme solar radiation, maintenance must be delegated to autonomous robots.
 This creates a new "Cyber-Physical Threat": a hacker could seize control of these robots to execute physical sabotage, such as severing power lines.
 This paper defines the strategic necessity of monitoring the "physical intent" of robotic actions, ensuring that no dishonest command can touch the solar infrastructure—the very lungs of the orbital station.